Delaware County Fair latest to cancel in wake of COVID-19

 Delaware County is the fifth county in the Telegraph Herald coverage area to cancel its 2020 fair, joining Crawford County and Grant County, Wis.; Jo Daviess County, Ill.; and Clayton County, Iowa.
 Additionally, the Great Jones County (Iowa) Fair will not offer grandstand entertainment.

-Jackson County, Iowa and Lafayette County, Wis., both announced this week that they will host their fairs as scheduled, while Dubuque County Fair organizers plan to announce their decision next week.
+Jackson County, Iowa, and Lafayette County, Wis., both announced last week that they will host their fairs as scheduled, while Dubuque County Fair organizers plan to announce their decision this week.